joshbruce/fourth-earth-raw/public/content.md

 2. A serial in the spiritual plain filled with deities and demons (mythology).
 3. Or even a mundane world filled with ordinary people and the occassional deity or demon (super heroics).

 The part following the "filled with" phrase establishes the foundation of the theme.
-Again, this does not to in-depth and details, just enough to give everyone a common ground from which to begin.
+Again, this does not need to go in-depth, just enough to give everyone a common ground from which to begin.

 ## Populating the setting